s-a-c-h-i-n/chef360_backend/README.md

 	- Create a your credential file cp _credential.template.py _credential.py
 	- For local development, update your _credential.py file with your SQL servername, username and password to access the db.
 This is not your @uottawa account!!
+ 		(YOUR PUBLIC IP NEEDS TO BE APPROVED IN AZURE SQL DB FIREWALL RULES TO INTERACT WITH THE BD, OTHERWISE YOU WILL HAVE SOME ISSUES TO RUN THE APP)
 		(DO NOT SHARE THE CREDENTIAL OR PUSH IT TO SOURCE CONTROL)

 	- For production deployment, a user managed identity "Chef360..." was created and used in Azure App service.